 As you might imagine, homeschooling requires a stay-at-home parent.
 That means you’ll have to transition to being to a one-income family if you aren’t one already.
 The loss of income is a huge consideration when deciding to homeschool.
 You’ll need to carefully weigh all your expenses to determine if you can live on a single income.

 Homeschooling doesn’t have to cost a fortune.
 Yes, it might be more expensive than public school in some ways, but it’s definitely less expensive than private school.
+And you’re in complete control of the quality of your child’s education, which for many parents outweighs any out-of-pocket expenses.

 What are your thoughts on homeschooling?
 Are you considering it?
 If you already homeschool, what tips can you offer other families to get started and save money?